hdlugas/MZsearch/README.md

 --int_max: Remove all peaks with intensity greater than int_max in each spectrum.
 Default = 999999999999.

---window_size_centroiding (LCMS only): Window size parameter used in centroiding a given spectrum.
+--window_size_centroiding (LC-MS only): Window size parameter used in centroiding a given spectrum.
 Default = 0.5.

---window_size_matching (LCMS only): Window size parameter used in matching a query spectrum and a reference library spectrum.
+--window_size_matching (LC-MS only): Window size parameter used in matching a query spectrum and a reference library spectrum.
 Default = 0.5.

---noise_threshold (LCMS only): Ion fragments (i.e. points in a given mass spectrum) with intensity less than max(intensities)*noise_threshold are removed.
+--noise_threshold: Ion fragments (i.e. points in a given mass spectrum) with intensity less than max(intensities)*noise_threshold are removed.
 Default = 0.

 --wf_mz: Mass/charge weight factor parameter.
 Default = 0.